Poppie Lady

 As Dr Kari Nadeau (Author of The End of Food Allergies) says, “Through the Skin, Allergies Begin.
 Through the Diet, Allergies Stay Quiet.”

-Another unpopular piece of advice from Dr Zaba?
-REMOVE BATHS from your child’s bedtime routine.
-She said if you are managing skin conditions such as eczema, you should only bathe your child only 2-3 times a week!
-There isn’t a certain number of minutes to keep the kiddos in the bath but avoid super warm and be sure to moisturize after.
+Dr Zaba said if you are managing skin conditions such as eczema, you should only bathe your child only 2-3 times a week as necessary.
+Avoid super warm water and be sure to moisturize after.
 If they have any rash or eczema, no bath additives such as tub tints or bubble bath.
 If their skin is intact (no rashes), it’s OK to use ONE bath additive (California Baby Bubble Bath is a favorite).

 Another questionable issue is probiotics, as they MAY help prevent eczema.
 Dr Nadeau recommends fermented foods like sauerkraut and kefir.